Falcon starts to soar

 Local LLMs: What Do They Know?
 Do They Know Things??
 Let's Find Out! - 5

+Local LLMs Series This article is the part of the series I have written on local LLMs.
+Introduction to Local LLMs LLM file formats Simplifying models, types, and quantization LLM families Running LLMs locally -> You are here!
 Day 11 of the 12 days of Christmas!
-Go through Day 1, Day 2, Day 3, Day 4, Day 5, Day 6, Day 7, Day 8, Day 9, and Day 10 to catch up.
-We motor along to the finale of local LLMs and the penultimate post on 12 Days! ...
+Go through Day 1, Day 2, Day 3, Day 4, Day 5, Day 6, Day 7, Day 8, Day 9, and Day 10 to catch up. ...

 24 December 2025